bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

 <!-- theme:  -->
 ### Pricing
-> If price_ex_tax or price_inc_tax is set, then they both need to bet specified.
-Otherwise the order total will not calculate correctly.
+> Specify price_ex_tax or price_inc_tax when they are set.
+Otherwise, the order total will not calculate correctly.

 </div>
 </div>